SpektraSystems/Microsoft-Cloud-Workshop/data-platform-upgrade-and-migration/README.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

 3. Note that you have access to two resource groups – **ODL-data-platform-xxxxx-01**, **ODL-data-platform-xxxxx-sqlVm**.
-Note: These two resource groups has the pre-deployed environment. **User need not deploy any resource during the lab**
+Note: These two resource groups has the pre-deployed environment.

 4. Navigate to the resource group **ODL-data-platform-xxxxx-01** and view the already existing resources such as **LABVM** Virtual Machine, Disk, SQL database **WorldWideImporters**, Azure database migration service (DMS)**wwi-dms** etc.